 Fig. 1.
-The academic content and ECTS distribution of the programme's seven semesters.
-It should be noted that all courses set in the same semester e.g., for semester 1 (Project 1, General and organic chemistry, and Mathematics 1) runs in parallel and are finished in the same examination term.
-The best way to interpret the figure is as a coordinate system with progression in semesters up the Y-axis and ECTS along the X-axis.
+The academic content and ECTS distribution of the entire programme.
+It should be noted, that all courses set in the same semester e.g., for semester one (Project 1, General and organic chemistry, and Mathematics 1) run in parallel and are finished in the same examination term.
+The best way to read the figure is as a coordinate system with progression in semesters on the Y-axis and ECTS-points along the X-axis.

-Part 2 The content of the programme, in general
+Part 2 The content of the programme